VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard/STM32F407G-DISC1_SPI-TX-RX-FullDuplex-DMA_PDM2PCM_TIM2_DAC_SingleBoard/readme.md

 With 8000 bits of data, it is equivalent to 1000 bytes

 ** DMA setup/strategy
-use 2000 bytes variable where first half [0 - 999] will be used for half of the DMA and [1000 - 1999] will be used for the other half or when DMA is completed
+PDM variable to use 2000 bytes variable where first half [0 - 999] will be used for half of the DMA and [1000 - 1999] will be used for the other half or when DMA is completed
 There will be an interrupt on Half and after completed DMA transfer

 ** DMA Interrupt
 Half and Complete both will process the 125 PDM data to send to DAC and